UoB-COMSM0166/2026-group-6/README.md

   <b>Figure X.</b> Initial Class Diagram
 </p>

-#### 1. GameManager
+**1. GameManager**
 `GameManager` is the system's central control class, responsible for maintaining the key components required for the game to run, such as `LevelManager`, `Camera`, `ResourceManager`, and `Player`.
 This class controls the game flow by calling methods such as `loadLevel()`, `update()`, and `render()`, coordinating component updates and rendering within each frame.

-#### 2. LevelManager
+**2. LevelManager**
 `LevelManager` loads level data and manages entities within the current level.
 It maintains a collection of entities to store all objects in the level.
 Additionally, `LevelManager` detects map boundaries and triggers region transitions when necessary.

-#### 3. Player
+**3. Player**
 Player-related logic is implemented by `Player`.
 This class encapsulates attributes such as the player's health, and clean energy, and provides functionality for movement, jumping, and firing ropes.
 Players can interact with environmental objects through the rope system.

-#### 4. Rope
+**4. Rope**
-The rope mechanism is implemented by the `Rope`.
+The rope mechanism is implemented by `Rope`.
 This class manages the rope's state, length, and energy transfer behavior, and provides methods for using the rope, updating its state, and adjusting its length.
 Each rope is associated with a `RopeHead` object, which handles the interaction when the rope head contacts a target object.

-#### 5. Entity
+**5. Entity**
 To centrally manage interactive objects within levels, the system employs an abstract class `Entity`.
 Different game object types inherit from this class to implement specific behaviors.
 For example, `Enemy` represents an enemy character, while `PollutionCore` represents an environmental target that needs to be purified.
 This inheritance structure allows objects to share interfaces while maintaining their unique behavioral logic.

 ## 4.3 Final Class Diagram
 As development progressed, the game gradually added more features, such as different types of enemies, environmental interactive objects, and area teleportation mechanisms.
 To support these new features, the system architecture was also adjusted accordingly.
 The final class diagram (Figure X) illustrates the relationships between the main classes in the system.